-A total of four exams will be given.
-Exams 1 & 4 are mandatory.
-The first exam accounts for 10% of course grade whereas the other three exams accounts for a total of 40% of your course grade.
-Format for scheduled exams includes true/false, multiple choice, matching, fill-in-the-blanks, and short-answer essays.
+Four exams will be given.
+The first exam accounts for 10% of course grade whereas the average of the other three exams accounts for a total of 40% of your course grade.
+Format for scheduled exams includes true/false, multiple choice, matching, fill-in-the-blanks, and short- answer essays.
 All exams are closed book and closed notes.
 No make-up exams or re-takes are given.
 If you miss the first exam, you will be dropped from the course unless you contact me prior to exam and provide bona fide documentation.
 Under extenuating circumstances, only ONE make-up exam is permitted with supporting documents from a third party.
 Make-up exam is essay exam and has to be taken before the scheduled exam.
 Be sure to have your Lobo ID with you on exam days.